-The story is narrated by an unnamed Indian from Mumbai who travels to Guyana to spend a year, many years after he had first visited it for cricket reporting.
-All the three parts of the story are absolutely unrelated, there is no common thread, not even the country remains same and I could not see a plot except in the last part.
-It appears like random writings or the writing journal of a writer who lived a year in Guyana for sometime, his random encounters with people there, mostly whom he happened to meet.
+The story is narrated by an unnamed Indian from Mumbai who travels to Guyana to spend a year.
+Many years after he had first visited it for cricket reporting.
+All the three parts of the story are absolutely unrelated.
+There is no common thread.
+Not even the country remains same.
+And I could not see a plot except in the last part.
+It appears like random writings or the writing journal of a writer who lived a year in Guyana for some time.
+His random encounters with people there, mostly whom he happened to meet.

 Most memorable episode from Part I of the book is when the narrator goes diamond hunting or ‘Porkknocking’ as it is locally called with a guy named Baby who has just come out of jail.
-The whole experience of people risking their lives to reach the hidden areas where they can looks for small pieces of diamonds.
-Which they then sell to middle men for a small amount who sells it for profit in bigger markets.
-The quantity of diamonds and their value is not too much but people are willing to kill each other for them.
+The whole experience of people risking their lives to reach the hidden areas where they can look for small pieces of diamonds.
+Which they then sell to middlemen for a small amount.
+Who sells it for profit in bigger markets.
+The quantity of diamonds and their value is not too much.
+But people are willing to kill each other for them.

-The only well-etched character is that of curiously named Seven Curry as a guy who makes a special curry at all weddings and loves attending them.
-Narrator talks about drug peddling, the crime numbers and the gang wars and politics.
-He mentions Georgetown and its surroundings, but somehow I did not get that it was a complete picture, it felt like he interacted people only on the fringes, in the shacks and on the road.
-He never got to go inside a house and see a family that actually lives like a family and I refuse to believe there are none in any place.
-It is like someone coming and staying at the beaches of Goa and giving you a feel that this is all this country is all about.
+The only well-etched character is that of curiously named Seven Curry as a guy who makes a special curry for all weddings and loves attending them.
+The narrator talks about drug peddling, the crime numbers and the gang wars and politics.
+He mentions Georgetown and its surroundings.
+But somehow I did not get that it was a complete picture.
+It felt like he interacted with people only on the fringes, in the shacks and on the road.
+He never got to go inside a house and see a family that actually lives like a family.
+And I refuse to believe there are none in any place.
+It is like someone coming and staying at the beaches of Goa and giving you a feeling that this is all this country is all about.

-The language of the book is written as it is spoken with grammatical mistakes and local accent.
-It took me some time to get a hang of this style.
-Sometimes I got confused, if it was a word that I do not know and should look up the dictionary or is it that I need to figure out the Guyanese vernacular version of the word.
-To me this was quite a distraction in reading, and sometimes I felt the vernacular versions were exaggerated to create the effect.
+The language of the book Sly Company of the People Who Care is written as it is spoken with grammatical mistakes and the local accent.
+It took me some time to get a hang of this style, sometimes I got confused if it was a word that I do not know and should look up the dictionary?
+Or is it that I need to figure out the Guyanese vernacular version of the word.
+To me, this was quite a distraction in reading and sometimes I felt the vernacular versions were exaggerated to create the effect.